lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

     * The Watcher MUST come down FIRST, to avoid a flurry of alarms going off.

-    * The ScriptQueues MUST come down last, taking care that the order in the script's configuration shuts down the ScripQueue where the script is run last.
+    * The ScriptQueues MUST come down last, taking care that the order in the script's configuration shuts down the ScriptQueue where the script is run last.

 .. _Control-System-Upgrade-Pre-Deployment-Activities-Clean-up:
 #. **Clean up still running CSCs/systems**